Amazon Book Reviews: How to Get Book Reviews on Amazon for Free

 If you’re unsure of how to get the reviews your book needs, here are some effective techniques.

 • Set up a review plan prior to launch.
-A lot of authors learn the hard way that you can’t leave book reviews to chance.
+A lot of authors learn the hard way that you can’t leave Amazon book reviews to chance.
 You need to have a clear plan in place way ahead of your book launch.
 This should involve a clear approach to hit your review target number as close to the time of your book going live as possible.

 • Reach out to existing readers.
 Do you have an email list of readers?
 Have you written anything in the past?
 Even if you don’t have books out, do you have a blog with readers?
 Could you leverage your author network to promote your book to another writer’s fans?
-Existing readers, either your own or another author’s, are a great potential source of book reviews.
+Existing readers, either your own or another author’s, are a great potential source of Amazon book reviews.

 • Use social media.
 While social media is a valuable source of potential reviewers of your work, you should approach it with caution.
 If Amazon’s algorithm deems you to have a close connection with people on social media, their reviews of your book may be removed.
 In spite of that, it’s still worth utilizing options such as Facebook reading groups, relevant hashtags on Twitter or Instagram, visual platforms like Pinterest, and even Tik Tok if you have a younger audience, to seek out people who might be interested in your book.